YueWangEng/Algotithm_and_DataStructure/Stack/Shoddy_ID.md

 ### Problem Description: Searching Shoddy ID
 There is a sequence of IDs，in which the repetive rated of one shoddy ID is higher the 50%.
 Please find the shoddy ID.

+**Mehtod 1: **
+As the rate of shoddy ID is highter than 50%.
+Add the element to the stack if the values are same, and delete the element from the stack if the value are different.

 ```python
 ll = [1,2,3,4,5,1,6,1,2,1,3,1,2,3,2,1,1,1,1,1,5,1,1,5,1,5,1,6,17,1,8,1,1,1,1,1,1,1,9]